 We strongly suggest anyone considering mining Ethereum to develop a well-thought-out mining and profitability outline and game plan, otherwise, you may be surprised come ETH payout and utility bill time.
 This is not something you just jump right into.

-Finally, just remember to factor in Ethereum’s transition to a hybrid PoW/PoS consensus mechanism, with the overall intention of ultimately doing away with PoW together in the next few years, so ask yourself: “Will I be able to turn enough of a profit to make mining ETH worth it over the next 2-3 years?”
+Finally, just remember to factor in Ethereum’s transition to a hybrid PoW/PoS consensus mechanism, with the overall intention of ultimately doing away with PoW together in the next few years, so ask yourself: “Will I be able to turn enough of a profit to make mining ETH worth it over the next 1-2 years?”
+Luckily, if ETH manages to maintain its current prices then the answer would be yes.

 If you’ve run the numbers and have decided it is worth the risk, then this guide is for you!